China's Real Estate Bubble

 spent nearly 15 per cent of its budget on low-cost homes and slum clearance.

-But of far more importance was the Roosevelt administration's lifeline to the
+But of far more importance was the Roosevelt administration's lifeline to the rapidly sinking mortgage market.
+A new Home Owners' Loan Corporation stepped in

 to refinance mortgages on longer terms, up to fifteen years.
-A Federal Home
+A Federal

-because if borrowers defaulted, the government would simply compensate
+houses, because if borrowers defaulted, the government would simply compensate

 thesavers.25 In theory, there could never be another run on a Savings and Loan